Temporary road closures

 The Council has the powers to issue Temporary Road Closure Orders under the provision of the Town Police Clauses Act 1847.
 This Road Traffic Regulation Act specifically deals with public celebrations such as street parties, carnivals, parades and similar events.

-Closures and diversions of the highway in relation to maintenance works are controlled by West Sussex County Council.
+Closures and diversions of the highway in relation to maintenance works are looked after by West Sussex County Council.
+For information about closures and diversions visit the West Sussex County Council website.

 Who can apply to close the road

 Anyone can apply for a road closure for a special or community event.
-Applications should be made at least 6 weeks in advance to enable full consultation with Sussex Police, West Sussex County Council and local Town or Parish Council.
+Applications should be made at least 6 weeks in advance to enable full consultation with our partners.

 Requests must be submitted by application form and should be accompanied by a map of the proposed closure and diversion routes where applicable.
 For large closures involving different roads a traffic management plan may be required.
 You can now apply online via our secure application form.